ringos/nfc-parser/README.md

 # NFC

-This repository is the PyTorch implementation of our ACL-2022 [paper](https://arxiv.org/abs/2109.12814)

-Source code for Investigating Non-local Features for Neural Constituency Parsing.
+This repository contains the PyTorch implementation of the ACL-2022 paper [*Investigating Non-local Features for Neural Constituency Parsing*](https://aclanthology.org/2022.acl-long.146/).

 ## Contents
 1. [Introduction](#Introduction)